10 Day Itinerary Peru: Machu Picchu hike, Cusco, and Lima (2025)

 Peru is a truly magical country.
 From the delicious foods, rich Andean culture, and breathtaking landscapes, to visiting one of the Seven Wonders of the World, Peru is filled with unforgettable bucket-list experiences.
-But with so many different things to see, it can be challenging to figure out how to properly plan your trip.
-As an experienced traveler with the knowledge of visiting the country thoroughly, below we share with you our ultimate 10 day itinerary for visiting Peru
+But with so many different things to see spread across the country, it can be challenging to figure out how to properly plan your trip.
+We have now visited Peru twice and experienced some of the best that the country has to offer.
+Below we’ve outlined our Peru itinerary showcasing Machu Picchu on the Salkantay Trail, the Sacred Valley, the incredible gastronomy of Lima, and the the option of visiting the wonders of the Peruvian Amazon.

 Without further ado, let’s jump right in!